Bambusstock/TimeBan/README.md

 - Temporary ban a player as long as you like.
 With custom reason.
 - Banned players will see the reason when they are kicked an also if they try to login.
 - Ban multiple users with the same duration and same custom reason in one command.
 - TimeBan automatically check for unbans.
+On login and while the server is running.
 (You can set the interval in minutes.)
 - Unban multiple users with one command.
 Or even all with "-a".
 (More information below.)
 - List all temporary bans.
 Possible parameters: search(regular expression), reverse ordering, short output.
 - Remove a temporary ban, but keep the ban itself.